 Claims management requires prompt and accurate reporting of all incidents and injuries.
-Injured workers are required to complete a Notice of Injury Form (Green Card) (PDF) at the time of the incident.
+Injured workers are required to complete a Notice of Injury Form (PDF) at the time of the incident.
 The occupational health coordinator will assist workers and supervisors in navigating any work-related return programs.

 Accident and incident reporting